c3lang/c3docs-old/docs/define.md

 }
 ```

-## Using define to create generic types, functions and variables
+## Using define and typedef to create generic types, functions and variables

-Generic modules uses `define` to create aliases to parameterized types, functions
+Generic modules uses `typedef` and `define` to create aliases to parameterized types, functions
 and variables:

      import generic_foo;